-

 I built a working Hadoop-Spark-Hive cluster on Docker.
 Here is how.

 TL;DR: I made a Docker compose that runs Hadoop, Spark and Hive in a multi-container environment.
-You can find the necessary files for it here: https://github.com/Marcel-Jan/docker-hadoop-spark How it started We at DIKW are working on a Certified Data Engineering … Continue reading
+You can find the necessary files for it here: https://github.com/Marcel-Jan/docker-hadoop-spark [Update 2021-11-09: Since Docker Desktop turned “Expose daemon on tcp://localhost:2375 without TLS” off by … Continue reading

 Tagged Apache Spark, Big Data Europe, DIKW, Docker, docker-compose, Hadoop, Hive